kstarostin/campfire-store-api/Readme.md

 ## Project structure

 The main goal of this project was to create a small and simple API for an online shop using **Node.js** and the **Express** framework.

-The API provides access to the shop's products and category system, allows you to add products to the cart and place orders.

 ### Build and start